 These are just a few of the treasures of the Lunigiana, a region, thanks to its very obscurity and ambiguity, that has not succumbed to the influence of an international market or experienced an influx of outside speculators.
 But it hasn’t fully come into its own yet either.
 Though the viticultural tradition is ancient, commercial winemaking here is still in its infancy.
 Out of the 40-plus wineries in the area, only a handful of them export internationally.
 As neither the landscape nor the inherent stubbornness of its inhabitants would seem to make it appealing to big business or outside intervention, the future of the Lunigiana lies in artisan-scale production based on indigenous varieties which, given current market trends, doesn’t seem such a bad place to be.
 Perhaps it’s time for the sun to shine on the land of the moon.

-This article first appeared in W&S April 2013.
+This story was featured in W&S April 2013.